Learn cPanel

 Accessing the MySQL Databases feature in cPanel

-Great!
-Now that you see the main page of the cPanel service, it is time to locate the feature responsible for the management of your MySQL databases.
-It is located in the "Databases" section of features and it is called "MySQL Databases".
+Assuming you have logged in, you should be able to see the main page of the cPanel service, it is time to locate the feature responsible for the management of your MySQL databases.
+It is located in the "Databases" section of features, and it is called "MySQL Databases".

-This action will redirect you to a brand new page designated for the complete management of MySQL Databases, MySQL Database Users, User Privileges and other useful databases related actions which we will discuss in detail.
+Perfoming this action will redirect you to a brand new page designated for the complete management of the MySQL Databases located on your account, your MySQL Database Users, their User Privileges, and other useful databases-related functions, which we will discuss in detail in the following paragraphs.

 Create a New Database

-If there are no errors with the creation process, cPanel will provide you with a message indicating the successful creation of your brand new database.
+If there are no errors with the creation process, cPanel will provide you with a message that indicates the successful creation of your brand-new database.
 Please click the "Go back" link in order to return to the MySQL Databases page.

-Your brand new database will be then listed in the "Current Databases" section which we will review in a moment.
+Your brand new database will then be listed in the "Current Databases" section, which we will take a look at in a moment.

 Modify Databases

-The next section right after the "Create New Database" one is the "Modify Databases" section.
-Although the name suggests that there will be some modifications applied to your MySQL databases this is more like a maintenance section providing two actions that will improve the performance of your MySQL databases.
+The next section, right after the "Create New Database" section, is the "Modify Databases" section.
+Although the name suggests that there will be some modifications applied to your MySQL databases this is more like a maintenance section that provides two actions that will improve the performance of your MySQL databases.
 Let's review the available actions:

-• Check Database - By selecting a database from the list of databases available as a dropdown for this action, you will be able to initiate a procedure that will check the selected database for errors.
+• Check Database - Please select a database from the list of databases available from the dropdown.
+Performing this action will allow you to initiate a procedure that will check the selected database for errors.
 Once you select the correct database, please click on the "Check Database" button so the procedure can be initiated.
-When the checking is completed, cPanel will present a complete list of all the checked tables in your database and will indicate the state of each table right next to it in the list.
+When the check is complete, cPanel will present a full list of all the scanned tables in your database and will indicate the state of each table right next to it on the list.

-• Repair Database - Consequence from the "Check Database" action, this action will allow you to initiate a repair procedure for a selected database from the provided drop-down list.
-When the database you would like to repair is selected, please click on the "Repair Database" button so the procedure can be initiated.
+• Repair Database - This will be a consequence from the "Check Database" action.
+It will allow you to initiate a repair procedure for the selected database from the provided drop-down list.
+When the database you would like to repair is selected, please click on the "Repair Database" button so cPanel can initiate the procedure can be initiated.
 Once completed cPanel will provide you with an appropriate message indicating the result of the performed repair procedure.

-It is useful if you can turn these Check and Repair actions into a routine, performed on a regular basis since it will ensure that your databases are in their best conditions.
-Having healthy and well-performing databases translates into more happy website visitors.
+It is useful if you can turn these Check and Repair actions into a routine, performed on a regular basis, since it will ensure that your databases are in their best condition.
+Healthy and well-performing databases translate into more happy website visitors, higher Google ranking, and consequently - higher revenue!

 Current Databases